 Given that so many key elements of modernization can be achieved through mission systems, avionics, AI-enabled targeting and surveillance and of course weapons guidance, Pentagon and Lockheed developers recognize that the F-35 can in future decades achieve new breakthrough levels of performance with software upgrades and other kinds of technological adaptations.

-AI & High-Speed Computer Processing
+6th-Generation AI & Computer Processing

 All of this pertains to yet another dimension of 6th-Gen technology which is an all but certainty … new applications of AI and high-speed computer processing, something which promises to reshape existing paradigms for air combat when it comes to targeting, dogfighting and sensor integration.